openforis/sepal-doc/docs/source/cli/gwb.rst

 -   MSPA is very versatile and can be applied to any binary map, scale and thematic layer.
 Please consult the `MSPA Guide <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/MSPA_Guide.pdf>`_, the `Morphology product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-Morphology.pdf>`_ and/or the  `MSPA website <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_    for further information.
 -   The simplified version, GWB_SPA provides fewer classes.
 GWB_SPA may be useful to get started and may be sufficient to address many assessments.

 MSPA is a purely geometric analysis scheme, which can be applied to any type of raster image.
-It has been used in more than 100 peer-reviewed publications to map and summarize the spatial pattern, fragmentation and connectivity of forest and other land cover patches, including the detection of structural and functional connecting pathways, analyzing urban greenspace, landscape restoration up to classifying zooplankton species.
+It has been used in numerous peer-reviewed publications to map and summarize the spatial pattern, fragmentation and connectivity of forest and other land cover patches, including the detection of structural and functional connecting pathways, analyzing urban greenspace, landscape restoration up to classifying zooplankton species.

 GWB_P223
 ^^^^^^^^